 However, you can resolve these issues when you engage them in proper training.
 Taking care of a puppy also means understanding that your dog may grow up differently from what you expected.

-If you want to be more certain about a dog’s energy level, temperament, and attitude, getting an adult dog might be better.
+Getting an adult dog might be better if you want to be more certain about a dog’s energy level, temperament, and attitude.
 When getting an adult dog, you should also expect that he still needs proper training at first because adult dogs are not necessarily trained.

 Senior dogs are the best to own when your activity level is low.
-However, you need to remember that these dogs would require more veterinary check-ups and special attention.
-It would help if you also remembered that you might not have as many years left with senior dogs as puppies or adult dogs.
+However, it would help if you remembered that these dogs would require more veterinary check-ups and special attention.
+It would help if you remembered that you might not have as many years left with senior dogs as puppies or adult dogs.

 If you still desire to own one even with these responsibilities, getting a senior dog can be a great way to develop your compassion for fellow animals.

-Knowing the dog’s history depends on where you’re buying or adopting it.
+Knowing the dog’s history depends on where you buy or adopt it.
 Generally, the history cannot be clear when you’re getting a dog from the animal shelter because the dog you get might have experienced being abused or abandoned.
 Remember that your pet’s history can affect the dog’s personality, and knowing his story can also help you be a better fur parent.

 A dog’s physical appearance depends mostly on how an owner maintains him.
 Generally, all dogs need regular and basic grooming, but the frequency depends on the dog’s coat type.
 Advanced routine grooming is important when you get a dog with hair that continuously grows.